Bharath765rj/HammingCodes-EDC/README.md

 ----------------------------------------------------------------------------------------------

-The code basically generates all the possible code words from the Generator Matrix(G) and introduces and error in the data and uses the Syndrome Matrix (S) for the error detection.
+The code basically generates all the possible code words from the Generator Matrix(G) and introduces an error in the data and uses the Syndrome Matrix (S) for the error detection.